Nomi Prins

-Nomi Prins is an American economist,author, journalist, and public speaker who writes about Wall Street and the US economy.
+Nomi Prins is an American economist, author, journalist, and public speaker who writes about Wall Street and the US economy.

-Before becoming a journalist and public speaker, Prins had a very successful career in finance, reaching the upper echelons of Wall Street.
-She worked as a managing director at Goldman Sachs, senior managing director at Bear Stearns in London, senior strategist at Lehman Brothers and analyst at the Chase Manhattan Bank.
-Prins was also a Distinguished Senior Fellow at Demos think tank from 2002 to 2016.
+Before becoming a journalist and public speaker, Prins worked in the finance industry.
+She was a managing director at Goldman Sachs, senior managing director at Bear Stearns in London, senior strategist at Lehman Brothers and analyst at the Chase Manhattan Bank.
+Prins has been a Distinguished Senior Fellow at Demos think tank from 2002 to 2016.
+An advocate for the reinstatement of the Glass–Steagall Act and other regulatory reform of the financial industry, Prins was a member of Senator Bernie Sanders' panel of expert economists formed to advise on reforming the Federal Reserve.

-Prins is known for her book All the Presidents' Bankers: The Hidden Alliances that Drive American Power.
-Based on original archival documents, the book explores over a century of close relationships between the 19 presidents from Teddy Roosevelt to Barack Obama and the key bankers of their day, and analyzes how they shaped US domestic and foreign policy.
-Prins also received recognition for her whistleblower book, It Takes a Pillage: Behind the Bonuses, Bailouts, and Backroom Deals from Washington to Wall Street; for her views on the U.S. economy; for her published spending figures on federal programs and initiatives related to the 2008 bailout; and for her advocacy for the reinstatement of the Glass–Steagall Act and other regulatory reform of the financial industry.
-She was a member of Senator Bernie Sanders' panel of expert economists formed to advise on reforming the Federal Reserve.

-Personal
+Early life

-Nomi Prins was born in upstate New York, the oldest child in her family.
-Her father Jack worked for IBM after having taught at the local college as a mathematics professor.
-Jack Prins received a masters degree from Rutgers University and a PHD from NYU in statistics.
+Nomi Prins was born in Upstate New York, the oldest child in her family.
+Her father Jack Prins worked for IBM after having taught at the local college as a mathematics professor.

 Education

-Prins received her bachelor's degree in mathematics from State University of New York at Purchase with a minor in music and a Master in Science in statistics from New York University.
+Prins received her bachelor's degree in mathematics from State University of New York at Purchase with a minor in music and a Master of Science in statistics from New York University.
 She received her PhD in International Strategic Studies with a specialization in International Political Economy from the Federal University of Rio Grande do Sul in Porto Alegre, Brazil.

-Career in finance
+Career

+Finance

 After graduating, Prins started at Chase Manhattan bank as an analyst, after which she worked as a senior strategist for Lehman Brothers.
 In 1993 she moved to Bear Stearns in London, where she led the international analytics group as a senior managing director.
 Finally, she worked for two years as a managing director at Goldman Sachs, until she quit Wall Street.
 Prins was then a Distinguished Senior Fellow at the US think tank Demos from 2002 to 2016.

 Prins has been a speaker on how to get banks to better serve the real economy at the Federal Reserve, International Monetary Fund and World Bank Annual conference.
 She has also offered public testimony to the U.S Senate speaking on the growing influence of private equity firms and Wall Street greed.